esantos2/dna_visualizer/README.md

     row.rotation.y = 30*i * Math.PI/180; //angle for spiral
 ```

-* In order to synchronize the sequence selection to the bar graphs and the 3D model, I organized the sequence into an object, where the main string processing
+* In order to synchronize the sequence selection to the bar graphs and the 3D model, the raw sequence is stored in an object, where the main string processing
     occurs.
 When a new strand or new selection of a strand is made, the raw sequence is sent to the Sequence object, which parses the string for the permitted bases.
 The new sequence string is then sent to the immersion function to be rendered as a model, while the count is sent directly to the drawCharts function to build the bar graphs.
 This allows the parsing to happen at a single location, and the auxiliary functions help to render that data for the user to better read and interact with.

 <p align="center">